How Important Is Product Content to Your eCommerce Business? Shocking Stats

 This is true even more so than with traditional and conventional advertising media.
-Proactive firms move with trends to deliver top-notch, compelling product content that draws customers to their ecommerce stores.
+Proactive companies move with trends to deliver top-notch, compelling product content that draws customers to their eCommerce stores.

 It is a reflection of who you are as a brand and what you represent.
-Anyone can write content, but not everyone can write compelling content, armed with the power to command the attention of anyone that comes in contact with it.
-Your content must be simple and easy to understand.
+Anyone can write content, but not everyone can write compelling content, armed with the power to command the attention of anyone coming in contact with it.

-This should give you an idea of how important product content really is and why you should not compromise on delivering this content to all your digital channels.
+This should give you an idea of how important product content really is and why you should not compromise on delivering this content to all your digital sales channels.

 The Importance of Identifying Buyer Personas

-Product content for a wrong group of persons is as useful as no content.
-A common mistake firms make is incorrectly identifying your target market or not having complete information about them.
+Product content for the wrong group of potential customers is as useful as no content at all.
+A common mistake companies make is incorrectly identifying their target market or not having complete information about them.